Announcing the TechCrunch Disrupt NY 2017 agenda

 1:25 PM – 1:45 PM

-Can inspiration be monetized with Tim Kendall (Pinterest)
+Can inspiration be monetized? with Tim Kendall (Pinterest)

 1:45 PM – 2:10 PM

-Fire kicks: shaking up the shoe market from retail to resale with Ryan Bebenzein (Greats), Josh Luber (StockX) and John McPheters (Stadium Goods)
+Fire kicks: Shaking up the shoe market from retail to resale with Ryan Babenzien (Greats), Josh Luber (StockX) and John McPheters (Stadium Goods)

 2:10 PM – 2:30 PM